evilpete/flipper_toolbox/README.md

     Pkt_DataWhitening         0
     Min_TX_Preamble:          0
     PA_Table:                 [0, 192, 0, 0, 0, 0, 0, 0]

 ```

+Eventually this will be able to read a config file and generate "Custom_preset" radio settings.

 *WARNING : this is shit code and still needs a lot of work and cleanup.
 (I'm surprised it works)*